 Or because we’re not good at writing tests.
 (I can help here, by the way).

-Bad written tests costs a lot of time.
+Badly written unit and integration tests costs a lot of time.
 When we’re starting an implementation process, we focus on the effort of writing, but we don’t see how bad tests will haunt us for a long time.
 Sometimes a lot more work is wasted on bad tests than writing them.

 How much for that test?

 There are visible costs, deferred costs and even imaginary costs.
-But we pay for those costly tests in blood, sweat and extra hours.
+But we pay for those costly unit and integration tests in blood, sweat and extra hours.